chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Inversion
 ^^^^^^^^^

+Before developing the palindromic structure and symmetries in Words and Language, an additional operation must be defined.
 Informally, the *Inverse* of a String is the reversed sequence of Characters in a String.
 The goal of this section is to define this notion precisely.
-In the process, the motivation for this definition will be elucidated.
+In the process, the motivation for this definition as it pertains to Words will be elucidated.

-**Definition 1.2.1: String Inversion**
+**Definition 1.2.3: String Inversion**

 Let *s* be a string with length *l(s)*.
 Let *𝔞*:sub:`i` be the *i*:sup:`th` character of the String *s*.